Tuesday, 21 December 2021

 • Deliberately named to combat the emergent record clubs, Decca used the Ace of Clubs offshoot to release British recordings usually (but not always, as in this case) taken from their back catalogue, while sister label Ace of Hearts did the same for material recorded in America.
 Both labels were active from the late 50s to around 1975.

-• In the Netherlands and France, The Blues Alone appeared with a different sleeve photo.
+• In the Netherlands and France, The Blues Alone appeared with a different sleeve photo, shown above.

 • Standout track: Sonny Boy Blow